Truong0905/learning-path/Docker/Docker.md

 ## Using docker compose
 (Running multiple services)
-- Using .yaml file to setup iur configurations
+- Using .yaml file to setup our configurations
 ![[Pasted image 20250817223218.png]]

 - End then run the command